MicroStrategy/rest-api-docs/docs/getting-started/improve-performance-by-working-with-partial-resources/field-selection-for-data-api-v2-result-fetching-endpoints.md

 Exclusion rules can significantly improve the performance of certain clients, such as the ones mentioned below, roughly halving the size of data transfers:

-- Frontend apps and exporters that render results similarly as MicroStrategy client products, by focusing on human-reader formatted values that can be rendered directly.
+- Frontend apps and exporters that render results similarly as Strategy client products, by focusing on human-reader formatted values that can be rendered directly.
 These frontend apps and exporters may need extras for determining advanced formatting.

 - Data connectors that focus on raw values are compact and easily parsed and post-processed.